Melania Trump faces new plagiarism row

-Melania Trump faces new plagiarism row over cyber safety booklet
+Melania Trump faces new plagiarism row over cyber-safety booklet

 US First Lady Melania Trump has been caught up in another plagiarism row, following the launch of her new online safety for children campaign on Monday.